eliezerben/ePlayer/README.md

   ```

 ## To do
-- Eliminate the need to provide the html code of the player manually.
+- Eliminate the need to add html code of the player manually.
 Instead automatically inject the code using JavaScript.
 - Make it easier to add new themes to the player.